Tom Coronel: World Touring Car Championship

-In 2009 he was eligible for the Independents' Trophy, which he won for Sunred.
-In 2010 he is driving a turbo diesel León for the new semi-works SR-Sport team, which is run by Sunred.
-Tom finished the season 8th, his highest ever.
+In 2009, Coronel was eligible for the Independents' Trophy, which he won for Sunred.
+In 2010, he was driving a turbo diesel León for the new semi-works SR-Sport team, which was run by Sunred.
+He finished the season eighth, his highest ever.

-In 2011 Tom changed teams to join ROAL Motorsport, formerly running the works-team BMW Italy-Spain.
+In 2011, Coronel changed teams to join ROAL Motorsport, formerly running the works-team BMW Italy-Spain.
 Tom won the second race at Suzuka, Japan, his second WTCC overall victory.
 Coronel stayed with ROAL Motorsport for 2012, this time as part of a two car effort with Alberto Cerqui joining him in the team.

 Dakar Rally (2009–present)

-Tom and his twin brother Tim competed in the 2009 edition of the Dakar Rally in Argentina and Chile (Buenos Aires–Valparaíso–Buenos Aires).
+Coronel and his twin brother Tim competed in the 2009 edition of the Dakar Rally in Argentina and Chile (Buenos Aires–Valparaíso–Buenos Aires).
 This was Tom's first edition of Dakar, whereas brother Tim already competed in 2007 and was lined up for the 2008 edition which got cancelled at the last moment.
 The brothers were driving a Bowler Nemesis for the dakarsport.com outfit and backed to Buenos Aires in 70th position overall after crossing two countries in 15 stages for a total of 6,000 km from January 3–18.

 Other activities

 The Coronel family owns two indoor go-karting tracks in Huizen and Enschede.
 Tom co-hosts an automotive programme with Tim and was a regular guest on the Dutch Formula One broadcast until RTL decided not to go on with the studio shows, in favour of more "on track" time during the broadcast.
+Tom also worked for Ziggo Sport and Viaplay during their Formula One broadcasts.

 Coronel is in a relationship with racing driver Paulien Zwart and they have a daughter and a son (Rocco) together.
 The pair were teammates at Carly Motors in the 2004 European Touring Car Championship season.
 Pauline is the daughter of Ascari Cars owner Klaas Zwart, who also raced for Carly in 2004.
 Rocco Coronel is also a racing driver currently racing in karting and the Ginetta Junior Championship and member of the Red Bull Junior Team.